ntamle/ntamle.github.io/_pages/about.md

 ## Teaching
-I gave several tutorials at Université Capitole 1 Toulouse (64 H / year):
+I gave several tutorials at Université Toulouse 1 Capitole and TSE (64 H / year):

 ** 2022
-* R for data science and statistics (M1), Fall 2022, TSE
+* R for data science and statistics (M1 Data science for social sciences)
-* Optimization (L3 Economics), Spring 2023, TSE
+* Optimization for big data (M1 Data science for social sciences)
-* Optimization for big data (M1), Spring 2023, TSE
+* PyTorch tutorial for Deep Learning (M2 Data science for social sciences)
-* PyTorch tutorial for Deep Learning (M2)
+* Optimization (L3 Economics)

 ** 2021
-* Mathematics for Economics and Management, (L1 Economics and Management), Fall 2021,
+* Mathematics for Economics and Management, (L1 Economics and Management)
-* Mathematics, Undergraduate (L1 Economics and Mathematics), Fall 2021, TSE
+* Mathematics, Undergraduate (L1 Economics and Mathematics)
-* Analysis and Optimization, (L3 Economics and Mathematics), Spring 2022, TSE
+* Analysis and Optimization, (L3 Economics and Mathematics)

 ** 2020
 * Support course in mathematics (L1)
 * Descriptive statistics (L1)
 * Mathematics for Management(L1)

 ## Education